AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 # Connect VS Code to PostgreSQL
-Visual Studio Code (VS Code) is a very pwoerful IDE used by Windows and Mac users alike.
-These instructions were created on a Mac, so slight variations may exist for Windows users.
+Visual Studio Code (VS Code) is a very powerful IDE used by Windows and Mac users alike.
+These instructions are specific for a Mac, so slight variations may exist for Windows users.

+Prerequisites: VS Code installed and running on your machine.

 Steps:
 1. Install the PostgreSQL extension in VS Code.